PrAyAg9/El-Matador/README.md

    ```

 3. Configure environment variables:
-   Create a `.env.local` file in the root directory with the following variables:
+   Create a `.env.local` file in the root directory with:
    ```
    # Firebase Configuration
    NEXT_PUBLIC_FIREBASE_API_KEY=your_api_key